Maximo Yabes

-First Sergeant Maximo Yabes (January 29, 1932 – February 26, 1967) born in Lodi, California, was a United States Army soldier who posthumously received the Medal of Honor — the United States' highest military decoration — for his actions near Phu Hoa Dong in South Vietnam during the Vietnam War.
+Maximo Yabes (January 29, 1932 – February 26, 1967) born in Lodi, California, was a United States Army soldier who posthumously received the Medal of Honor — the United States' highest military decoration — for his actions near Phu Hoa Dong in South Vietnam during the Vietnam War.
 Yabes distinguished himself when he used his body as a shield to protect others in a bunker, moved two wounded men to a safer position where they could be given medical treatment and destroyed an enemy machine gun position before being mortally wounded.

 Early years

-Yabes was born in Lodi, California, and at a young age moved with his family to Oakridge, Oregon where he received his primary and secondary education.
+Yabes was born in Lodi, California, and at a young age moved with his family to Oakridge, Oregon, where he received his primary and secondary education.
 In 1950, he dropped out of Oakridge High School and joined the United States Army.
+He fought in Korea with the 187th Regimental Combat Team.

 Vietnam War

 By 1967, Yabes was a First Sergeant with a total of 17 years in the Army.
 He was assigned to Company A, 4th Battalion, 9th Infantry, of the 25th Infantry Division in South Vietnam.
-The division had been stationed at Củ Chi Base Camp, northwest of Saigon since January 1966.
+The division had been stationed at Củ Chi Base Camp, northwest of Saigon, since January 1966.